tartley/colorama/README-hacking.md

 10. Bump the version number in `colorama/__init__.py`, and add the '-pre' suffix again, ready for the next release.
 Commit and push this (directly to master is fine.)

-## On tagging

-Until today, all tags in the Colorama repo were regular _lightweight_ tags, created with `git tag NAME`.

-I recently learned about _annotated_ tags, created with `git tag -a -m "MESSAGE" NAME`.
-(If you don't specify `-m MESSAGE`, it annoyingly prompts you for one.)

-Two main differences, as far as I can tell:

-1. Annotated tags store the creator, created-date, and the message.
-This might occasionally be useful for understanding what happened.
-A release tagged this way shows us who created the release, and when, which might differ from when the commit was created.

-2. The traditional way of pushing tags to the server:

-       git push --tags

-   is slightly broken, in that it pushes *all* tags.
-Some tags might be intended as private development state.
-Some of them might be unreachable in the origin repo (e.g. due to branches we haven't pushed.)

-   To fix this, git introduced:

-       git push --follow-tags

-   which aims to address these issues by:

-   * Only pushing annotated tags (hence, lightweight tags can be used as local, private state)
-   * Only pushing tags that are on an ancestor of the commit being pushed.
-     Hence no unreachable tags are created on the origin.

-Upshot is: If you want to use any tags locally, use regular lightweight tags, and never `git push --tags`.
-For release tagging, from now onwards, we'll use annotated tags.